2021 Workplace Trainings

 Mindfulness in the Workplace

-This class is designed to increase mindfulness; which is the awareness of thoughts, feelings, and body sensations, and then use this awareness to respond with kindness and choice, rather than reactivity.
+This training is designed to increase mindfulness; which is the awareness of thoughts, feelings, and body sensations, and then use this awareness to respond with kindness and choice, rather than reactivity.
 The practice of mindfulness has been shown to improve health and productivity.

 Developing Emotional Intelligence